It is ILLEGAL for a minor to possess:

-It is LEGAL to:
+It is LEGAL if:

-• On a property with the permission of the owner, licensee, or lessee of the property and has permission from their parent or legal guardian or the owner, licensee, or lessee of the property*
+• A minor who is on real property with the permission of the owner, licensee, or lessee of the property and who has the permission of a parent or legal guardian or the owner, licensee, or lessee of the property to possess a firearm not otherwise in violation of law.

 State Laws